-You will need to decide on which size you want to buy. you also need to consider your fuel options and how much maintenance it requires.
+You will need to decide on which size you want to buy.
+You also need to consider your fuel consumption and options and how much maintenance it requires.
 Take into consideration that fuel consumption also varies based on the brand and power.

 Calculating How Much Power You Need

 When you are camping outdoors, you require less power consumption compared to when you are home.
-However, the amount of power and type of fuel consumption you will need depends on the type of equipment you will be taking along with you.
+However, the amount of power and type of fuel consumption you will need depends on the equipment you will be taking along with you.
 If you will need to power just a few light bulbs, you can do with a small-sized generator and not much of a gallon tank.
-You also will not have to use much fuel; since you will only be needing power at night when it gets dark.
+You also will not have to use much fuel per hour; since you will only be needing power at night when it gets dark.

 If you will be taking with you kitchen equipment such as coffee maker, toaster, and stove, you will use more power.
 Meaning that you will use more per gallon tank natural gas, propane, or any other type of fuel when camping.

 Once you have taken into consideration how much power you will require, you can now decide on which size of the generator and how much fuel you need.

-If you will be taking with you a gasoline generator and will be spending a few days outdoors, you will need to pack extra fuel kegs along with you.
+If you will be taking with you a gas generator and will be spending a few days outdoors, you will need to pack extra gallon tank fuel kegs along with you.